MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 - Connectivity
 - Hybridity

 The design areas are interrelated and decisions made within one area can impact or influence decisions across the entire design.
 To evaluate the design areas, use the IoT-specific design principles in the five pillars of architectural excellence.
-These principles help clarify considerations to ensure your IoT workloads meet requirements across architecture layers.
+These principles help clarify considerations to ensure your IoT workload meets requirements across architecture layers.

 The following sections describe the IoT design areas, and how they apply to the IoT *connected products* and *connected operations* architecture patterns.